Getting Started

 lib/

 Contains the dynamic link libraries of the Tinman 3D SDK.
+For details on the subdirectory structure, please refer to Architectures.

-Only the library of the Tinman.Licence component is contained in the download.
-All other libraries must be compiled by using one of the contained C++ IDE projects.
+Only the C++ library of the Tinman.Licence component is contained in the download.
+All other libraries must be compiled by using one of the contained IDE projects.

 src.cpp/